sotechn/yii2-geohash/README.md

 		],
 	]

-after you've added it, you can use it as
+after you've added it, you can use it

 	$hash = Yii::$app->geohash->encode($longitude, $latitude, $prec);

-and you can also use behavior with his model
+and you can also use behavior with model

 	public function behaviors()
     {